icavalheiro/languages-benchmark/README.md

 This is pretty much to keep track on languages progress when it comes to performance.
 It's just a small test, with almost no real world scenario.
 But again, it is just to give us some idea and reference between those languages being tested.

+## The Algorithm

+The algorithm implemented in all languages is:
+ - Read the command line arguments, the first argument is an intergen `n` (the value used in the results is 800000)
+ - Convert `n` to a `int` or equivalent in the language
+ - Create an `array` of size `n` (when the language support setting a fixed size)
+ - For each position in the `array`, fill it with a random `int` between `0` and `n`
+ - then sort the `array`

+We are using the unix `time` program to measure the benchmark, so JIT languages with slow cold starts will suffer, that's just part of the benchmark

+First language to exit wins.

+This benchmark tests memory allocation, memory access and memory management.
+We are not testing threads, nor IO, but I assume IO won't change much on the result board (we are on 2021 and now every language supports async IO anyways), and threads would possibly only benefit GO for a small margin, not worth the hassle.

 ### Result from 31/oct/2021

 #### Machine specs